16

 Their products are found in popular gyms around the country, but they also have a comprehensive line of high-end home fitness equipment too.

-This means Life Fitness gets to use ICG bikes to fill their indoor cycling lineup – pretty freakin’ awesome.
+Which means Life Fitness gets to use ICG bikes to fill their indoor cycling lineup – pretty freakin’ awesome.

 Anyway, ICG offers a bunch of great commercial grade cycles at various price points, but it’s their newest addition, the Ride CX that really catches my attention.